-With over 900 billion gallons of water wasted here in the United States, if we all do our part, we can reduce the amount of water that is wasted and work towards conserving this important resource, not just on Earth Day, but every day of the year!
+With over 900 billion gallons of water wasted annually in the United States, if we all do our part, we can cut down on water waste and strive to protect this precious resource every day of the year, not just on Earth Day.

 Ready to go eco-friendly at home?
 Follow these tips for better water habits from our team at Frank Gay Services.

 - Soak Up Savings While Conserving Water

 Look to Your Tap